Do Yellow Jackets Fly at Night?

 In this article, I will tell you how yellow jackets see and move at night, and what the possibility to be stung by them is.

-Do Yellow Jackets Fly at Night?
+Do Yellow Jackets Attack at Night Time?

 Will Yellow Jackets Sting at Night